 You can use contrasting materials, colors, and finishes in your kitchen’s design without making these elements clash with one another.

-The contrast between the light grey and the white surfaces is very subtle here but still enough to diversify the kitchen design.
+The contrast between the light gray and the white surfaces is subtle but enough to diversify the design.
+Combined with the Shaker-style cabinets, the gray is soothing.
+The white backsplash tiles and countertops give the kitchen a modern vibe.
+This example is from Newmark Homes

-35. Dark Gray Accents
+Dark Gray Accents

 Dark grey kitchen cabinets can look wonderful too and here they’re paired with black countertops and wooden accents which creates a super welcoming and cozy ambiance.